JMDKC/personal-site-gatsby/content/posts/2011-03-04---report-austerity-britain.md

 tags:
   - "Trends"
   - "Recession"
-description: "t's official: shopping at Aldi is now cool.
+description: "It's official: shopping at Aldi is now cool.
 Cash-strapped Britons, faced with the economy's stuttering recovery from its worst recession in decades, are making changes to their lifestyle."
 ---

 It's official: shopping at Aldi is now cool.
 According to new research from RAPP UK, unveiled at its Opportunity in Austerity briefing in London, cash-strapped Britons, faced with the economy's stuttering recovery from its worst recession in decades, are making changes to their lifestyle - including doing more of their shopping at low-cost supermarkets.